-Two hours south in beautiful Chattanooga, TN is the Tennessee State Aquarium – a great place to spend a day!
+Two hours south of Nashville in beautiful Chattanooga, TN is the Tennessee State Aquarium – a great place to spend a day!
 We drove down on a Sunday and realized as we arrived that we had crossed into the Eastern time zone so it was an hour later.
-Make sure you factor the time difference into your trip. :)
+Make sure you factor the time difference into your trip!

 Once in downtown Chattanooga there are lots of options for parking.
 We ended up in a covered garage about a block from the Aquarium.
 There are 2 options for ticketing – 2 credit card machines outside and a line that leads to ticketing windows if you would rather pay cash or ask questions.
 Our group split up into two groups and in the end the ticketing window line moved faster.